rishabh15b/TextTranslationApi/README.md

 - ## Testing of Project

    I used `POSTMAN` to test all my POST request.
 In postman at the place of `Enter request URL` type `localhost:3000/text` and select POST.
 Then choosing raw as json write the      text and language for the translated text and then click on send.

-   Below screnshots are given of testing done on POSTMAN and database:-

     try {
         var list = []